Travelling with Baby and Toddler Checklist contains affiliate links.

 6. The best travel highchair

-There was one thing that we didn’t consider when thinking of what to pack when travelling with a baby – and that’s a highchair.
+Early on in my travels with Olive, there was one thing that I didn’t consider when thinking of what to pack when travelling with a baby – and that’s a highchair.

-Booked into Airbnbs, I failed to consider the lack of highchair provision before we arrived in Scotland and quickly came to realise that this was quite the issue when it came to dinner time.
+Booked into Airbnbs, I failed to consider the lack of highchair provision before we arrived on holiday, and quickly came to realise that this was quite the issue when it came to dinner time.
 Wrangling a wriggling, food covered baby on the floor of a home you don’t own is a stressful experience and one I’m not looking to experience.

 Since my first travel experience with Olive, I’ve since discovered the brilliant Chicco Pocket Booster chair, which fits on a normal chair to transform it into a high chair.
 This is incredibly easy to travel with and I keep it in my car, ready for any restaurant or situation where I might need a highchair.